anvilproject/anvil-portal/content/learn/data-submitters/data-approval-process.md

 - Studies must be registered in dbGaP.
 You will need to populate the data elements `dbGaP_study_ID` (phsXXXXXX).

-- All consented individual-level human genomic data must conform to the [NIH Genomic Data Sharing Policy](https://www.genome.gov/about-nhgri/Policies-Guidance/Genomic-Data-Sharing).
+- All individual-level human genomic and phenotypic data must conform to the [NIH Genomic Data Sharing Policy](https://www.genome.gov/about-nhgri/Policies-Guidance/Genomic-Data-Sharing), including the expectation that participants [are/were] explicitly consented for data sharing.

+### Access Control
+Access control within the AnVIL is governed by three major groups - developer access, consortium access, and external researcher access (via dbGaP).
+For more information, see [Data Access Controls](/learn/accessing-data/data-access-controls).

+### dbGaP Submission Requirements
+Studies submitted to the AnVIL will still need to be registered with dbGaP, though there will be no requirement to submit source files or individual samples through the dbGaP portal.
+The dbGaP consent codes will be used to determine data access.
+Studies with multiple consent codes will be split into individual workspaces based on cohort and consent pairings.
+External researchers can use dbGaP to apply for access, and a completed and approved DAR will permit dbGaP to communicate this access grant to Terra.

 ## 1.1 - Obtain NHGRI Approval